Warning: Here There Be Spoilers

 With the advent of home video, there also developed a new phenomenon in which alternate versions of previously released movies would be released to video (and eventually theatres as well).
 Often times these alternate takes on films would simply be versions of the film released with additional footage.
 Other times, in the case of so called "director's cuts," they would be versions of the film that are more loyal to the director's vision than the final cut (even today, many directors do not have approval of the final cut, which usually falls to the studio).
 Superman II: the Richard Donner Cut falls in neither of these categories.
 Instead, although it shares the name of the Richard Lester movie released in 1980, it is almost an entirely new movie.
 Well over half of the footage in the movie has never been seen by audiences before.

-As to how the "Donner Cut" of Superman II, that could take an entire book to explain in detail.
+As to how the "Donner Cut" of Superman II came about, that could take an entire book to explain in detail.
 To make a long story short, Superman and Superman II were being made simultaneously.
 Quite simply, Richard Donner was directing two movies at the same time.
 As the release date of Superman drew nearer, however, it was decided that Donner should concentrate on Superman and could return to Superman II after the first film was finished.
 Unfortunately for Donner, the tension which existed between him and the producers (Alexander and Ilya Salkind) would result in his removal from the movie.
 Richard Lester (most famous for The Beatles movies A Hard Days Night and Help!) was brought into replace him.
 Much of Superman II was then rewritten by screenwriters David & Leslie Newman, and reshot by Lester.
 While there remained scenes directed by Donner in the final theatrical release (nearly everything involving Lex Luthor, General Zod and his comrades' attack on the White House, and so on), the bulk of the theatrical release had been directed by Richard Lester.

 For many years the footage that Richard Donner had shot was believed to be lost.
-When the first film, Superman was restored for its DVD release in 2001, however, several reels of footage shot by Donner for Superman II was discovered in the vaults.
+When the first film, Superman was restored for its DVD release in 2001, however, several reels of footage shot by Donner for Superman II were discovered in the vaults.
 This would spark a campaign, largely conducted via the World Wide Web, demanding the release of the Donner version of the film.
 After overcoming various legal hurdles (getting the rights from Marlon Brando's estate to use the footage featuring him, negotiating with the Salkinds who owned the footage, and so on), work finally began restoring the closest thing to Richard Donner's version of Superman II that could be hoped for.

 Because Richard Donner was never allowed to complete Superman II, the "Donner Cut" does use some of the footage shot by Richard Lester in order to preserve the movie's continuity.
 That having been said, around 80% of the "Donner Cut" is footage shot by Richard Donner.
 And while it has much in common with the Richard Lester version, it is also very different.
 Entire scenes which appear in the Lester version (such as those involving the Eiffel Tower in Paris) are absent in the Donner version.
 By the same token, entires scenes appear in the Donner version (such as Clark Kent's return to the Fortress of Solitude after he gave up his super powers) that do not appear in the Lester cut.
 Although it shares much in common with the Lester version, the Donner version is an almost completely different film.